Never use a female condom the same time you use a male condom.

 How effective is it?

 95 per cent effective if used according to instructions.
 Five women in 100 will get pregnant in a year.

 How does it work?

-The Female Condom is a soft, thin polyurethane sheath that loosely lines the vagina, covering the area just outside, and stopping sperm from entering the vagina.
+Made of a soft thin polyurethane that loosely lines the vagina, covering the area just outside, and stops sperm from entering the vagina.

 What are the advantages?

-Oil based products can be used with female condoms.
+- Oil based products such as massage oils and body lotion can be used with female condoms.